 Example 1: flattened resources in a banking app

 Here’s a sample that demonstrates what the output looks like with an app found on VirusTotal.
-The app is called itsme and is produced by the ING bank.
-It may have been obfuscated by GuardSquare’s DexGuard 1, which performs extensive resources refactoring (res/ folder flattening) and trimming (renaming of files, name-less resource objects, etc.).
+The app is called itsme, the apk is protected by resources refactoring (res/ folder flattening) and trimming (renaming of files, name-less resource objects, etc.).

 Have a look at the APK contents: